igorrosenberg/grails-plugin-uml-class-diagram/README.md

 ## Development

+The steps described below are available in https://github.com/igorrosenberg/test-grails-app/tree/local-uml-plugin

 * Create a web-app: `grails create-app web`
 * Add in BuildConfig of this new projet (adjust path as needed):
 ```